 Pennsylvania.
-EU4 Length of above and underground transmission and distribution lines by regulatory regime.
-2013 Annual Report - pg 16- 21 At December 31, 2013, CECONY's distribution system had 36,782 miles of overhead distribution lines and 97,120 miles of underground distribution lines.
+Length of above and underground transmission and distribution lines by regulatory regime.
+2014 Annual Report At December 31, 2014, CECONY's distribution system had 36,934 miles of overhead distribution lines and 98,327 miles of underground distribution lines.
 The underground distribution lines represent the single longest underground electric delivery system in the United States.
-At December 31, 2013, CECONY owned or jointly owned 438 miles of overhead circuits operating at 138, 230, 345 and 500 kV and 749 miles of underground circuits operating at 69, 138 and 345 kV.
-O&R, RECO and Pike, own, in whole or in part, transmission and distribution facilities which include 557 circuit miles of transmission lines, 3,828 pole miles of overhead distribution lines and 1,827 miles of underground distribution lines.
-O&R's transmission system is part of the NYISO system except that portions of RECO's system are located within the transmission area controlled by PJM.
-EU5 Allocation of CO2e emissions allowances or equivalent, broken down by carbon trading framework.
-2013 Annual Report - pg 28 Beginning in 2009, CECONY is subject to carbon dioxide emissions regulations established by New York State under the Regional Greenhouse Gas Initiative (RGGI).
+At December 31, 2014, CECONY owned or jointly owned 438 miles of overhead circuits operating at 138, 230, 345 and 500 kV and 749 miles of underground circuits operating at 69, 138 and 345 kV.
+O&R, RECO and Pike, own, in whole or in part, transmission and distribution facilities which include 572 circuit miles of transmission lines, 3,991 pole miles of overhead distribution lines.
+O&R's Allocation of CO2e emissions allowances or equivalent, broken down by carbon 2014 Annual Report transmission system is part of the NYISO system except that portions of RECO's system are located within the transmission area controlled by PJM.
+Beginning in 2009, CECONY is subject to carbon dioxide emissions regulations established by New trading framework.
+York State under the Regional Greenhouse Gas Initiative (RGGI).
 The Initiative, a cooperative effort by Northeastern and Mid-Atlantic states, established a decreasing cap on carbon dioxide emissions resulting from the generation of electricity to a level fifteen percent below the Initiative's baseline by 2020.
 Under the Initiative, affected electric generators are required to obtain emission allowances to cover their carbon dioxide emissions, available primarily through auctions administered by participating states or a secondary market.
-CECONY met its requirement of 6.3 million allowances for the first RGGI compliance period (2009-2011) and is managing auction purchases in preparation for complying with the second compliance period (2012-2014).
+CECONY met its requirement of 6.3 million allowances for the first RGGI compliance period underground transmission and distribution lines by regulatory regime. underground transmission and distribution lines by regulatory regime.
+Allocation of CO2e emissions allowances or equivalent, broken down by carbon preparation for complying with the second compliance period (2012-2014).
 In February 2013, RGGI released a model rule for adoption by the participating states that includes a 45 percent reduction in the emissions cap for 2014 and further reductions of 2.5 percent each year from 2015 to 2020.
-New York State adopted the model rule, and the lower, 91-million ton cap is effective as of January 1, 2014.
-EU6 Management approach to ensure short and long-term electricity availability and reliability 2013 Annual Report - pg 134 Note Q - Variable Interest Entities EU7 Demand side management programs 2013 Sustainability Report - Meeting Community Needs - Customers - Energy Efficiency EU8 Research and development activity and expenditure aimed at providing reliable electricity and promoting sustainable development 2013 Annual Report - pg 91 Data Snapshot - EU9 Nuclear decommissioning Con Edison retains no ownership of nuclear facilities, and retains no liability for nuclear plant decommissioning EU10 Planned capacity against projected electricity demand over the long term, broken down by energy source and regulatory regime.
-Con Edison Integrated Long Range Plan EU11 Generation efficiency The Con Edison electric generation portfolio maintained an average heat rate of 11,318 EU12 Transmission and distribution efficiency O&R and CECONY have PSC approved estimated transmission and distribution losses, which are close to the national average of 6.3% of the energy delivered on the system.
+New York State adopted the model rule, and the lower, 91-million ton cap was effective as of January 1, 2014.
+EU6 Management approach to ensure short and long-term electricity availability and reliability 2014 Annual Report Note Q - Variable Interest Entities EU7 Demand side management programs Meeting Community Needs - Customers - Energy Efficiency EU8 Research and development activity and expenditure aimed at providing reliable electricity and promoting sustainable development 2014 Annual Report Data Snapshot EU9 Nuclear decommissioning Con Edison retains no ownership of nuclear facilities, and retains no liability for nuclear plant decommissioning EU10 Planned capacity against projected electricity demand over the long term, broken down by energy source and regulatory regime.
+Con Edison Integrated Long Range Plan EU11 Generation efficiency The Con Edison electric generation portfolio maintained an average heat rate of 11,113 EU12 Transmission and distribution efficiency CECONY and O&R have estimated transmission and distribution losses of 5.8% and 3.7%, respectively.
+These are close to the national average.
 EU13 Biodiversity of replacement habitats compared to the biodiversity of the areas that are being replaced.
 Environmental Performance - Habitat and Biodiversity